 I used to be an atomic physicist.
 While teaching undergrad physics lab sections, I got interested in how students learn in the laboratory.

-The name "Hyperfine Labs" came from the hyperfine structure of the atom, and also because it kinda sounds like "really good labs", which is what I decided I wanted to work on.
+The name "Hyperfine Labs" came from the hyperfine structure of the atom.
+It also sounds like "really good labs", which is what I decided I wanted to work on.

-About five years later, I finished my Ph.D. in science education, and am now a researcher at the Concord Consortium in Emeryville, CA. I work on making "really good labs."
+About five years later, I finished my Ph.D. in science education at University of California, Davis, and am now a researcher at The Concord Consortium.
+I work on making "really good labs."